boltops-tools/terraspace-docs/_docs/cloud/workflows/vcs/adjust.md

 ## Summary

 1. Remove .terraspace-cache from .gitignore
-2. Set up pre-commit or pre-push git hook
+2. Set up pre-push git hook

 ## 1. Remove .terraspace-cache from .gitignore

 Normally, Terraspace builds a terraform project in the `.terraspace-cache` folder that is not meant to be added to versioned controlled.
 With TFC, the code must be in VCS in order to be ran though.
 So we must remove the `.terraspace-cache` line from the `.gitignore` file to commit it.

-## 2. Set up pre-commit or pre-push git hook
+## 2. Set up pre-push git hook

 Since TFC will run the built Terraform project folders by Terraspace, we must remember to build the project before a `git push`.
 We can use a git pre-push hook to always build and commit the changes so we don't forget.
 In your terraform project folder, run: